terreng/simple-web-server/website/src/docs/https.md

 ## Using a custom certificate

+If you want to use your own certificate instead of the automatically generated dummy certificate, you can provide custom certificate files in the SSL/TLS certificate and SSL/TLS private key fields.

 The file `fullchain.pem` corresponds to the SSL/TLS certificate.

 The file `privkey.pem` corresponds to the SSL/TLS private key.

+When you provide custom certificate values, they will override the automatically generated dummy certificate.